 Outpatient

-Outpatient care allows a person to remain at home while receiving counseling.
-It usually involves two to five sessions a week for a few hours at a time.
-A more common version is intensive outpatient care.
-Here, a person spends nights at home but receives treatment three to five days a week for four to six hours at a time.
-For opioid addiction, this is more common.
+Outpatient care usually involves two to five sessions a week for a few hours at a time.
+A more intensive version has a person spending nights at home but receiving treatment three to five days a week for four to six hours at a time.
+For opioid addiction, this intensive model is more common.